Expert Upcycling: Shifting the Compute-Efficient Frontier of Mixture-of-Experts: Results

 Selective duplication consistently outperforms both baselines at every CPT budget.
 Random initialization performs far worse than even the Fixed-32 baseline (e.g., loss 3.107 vs.\ 2.857 at 25\% CPT), confirming that warm initialization is essential.
 Among warm-start strategies, utility-based selection outperforms uniform duplication at every CPT budget, with the largest gains when CPT is limited, more than tripling gap closure at 25\% CPT (26.5\% vs.\ 8.2\%, computed from Table~\ref{tab:duplication_comparison}).
 The advantage narrows at higher budgets as longer training partially compensates for initialization differences.
 Among the four utility strategies, gradient norm ($\|g\|^2$) performs best overall; curvature-normalized ($\|g\|^2/H$) and saliency ($\|g\|\cdot\|w\|$) are close behind, and weight-norm-only ($\|w\|^2$) lags slightly.
 In practice, $\|g\|^2$ is the recommended default.

-\paragraph{Initialization diversity does not substitute for initialization quality.} An alternative to selecting which experts to duplicate is to perturb the duplicated experts to seed diversity at initialization.
-We evaluated a comprehensive suite of such strategies (noise injection, drop upcycling, interpolation, orthogonalization, SVD-based perturbations, and sparse code mixing; 10 expert-level and 10 router-level methods).
-None meaningfully outperform simple copy-paste duplication: perturbations that increase diversity raise the initial loss, forcing CPT to spend capacity on recovery rather than specialization (see Table~\ref{tab:heuristic_highlight} in Appendix~\ref{app:heuristic_upcycling_methods}).
-To quantify this effect, we measure the Spearman rank correlation between initial loss (at the upcycling boundary) and terminal loss across all runs in both the heuristic and utility-based experiments ($n{=}65$).
-The rank correlation is $\rho{=}0.80$ for validation loss and $\rho{=}0.86$ for training loss, confirming that the ranking established at initialization persists through CPT: runs that start worse end worse.
-Full details are in \S~\ref{app:heuristic_upcycling_methods}.
+\paragraph{Initialization diversity does not substitute for initialization quality.} We also evaluated 20 diversity-inducing initialization heuristics (noise injection, drop upcycling~\citep{nakamura2025dropupcycling}, interpolation, orthogonalization, SVD-based perturbation, sparse-code mixing; 10 expert-level and 10 router-level variants); none exceed simple copy-paste duplication by more than $10^{-3}$ in validation loss.
+Across all $n{=}65$ utility + heuristic runs, the Spearman rank correlation between initialization and terminal loss is $\rho{=}0.80$ (val) / $0.86$ (train): runs that start worse end worse.

-\subsubsection{Effect of Activation Ratio and Comparison with Sparse Upcycling}
+\subsubsection{Effect of activation ratio and comparison with sparse upcycling}

-Term~(I) of Theorem~\ref{thm:progressive_bound} penalizes the capacity gap $\mathcal{L}_E^\star - \mathcal{L}_{mE}^\star$ between source and target.
-We study this on the 8-layer interleaved MoE with TopK$=1$ and uniform duplication, comparing expert upcycling (MoE$\,\to\,$MoE) against sparse upcycling~\citep{komatsuzaki2022sparse} (dense$\,\to\,$MoE) across target activation ratios from 25\% down to 3.13\% (Table~\ref{tab:sparsity_highlight}).
+Term~(I) penalizes the capacity gap $\mathcal{L}_E^\star - \mathcal{L}_{mE}^\star$ between source and target.
+We study this on the 8-layer interleaved MoE with top-$K{=}1$ and uniform duplication, comparing expert upcycling (MoE$\,\to\,$MoE) against sparse upcycling~\citep{komatsuzaki2022sparse} (dense$\,\to\,$MoE) across target activation ratios from 25\% down to 3.13\% (Table~\ref{tab:sparsity_highlight}).
 For each target, expert upcycling starts from an MoE base with half the target expert count, while sparse upcycling starts from a dense checkpoint.

 Expert upcycling consistently produces losses close to the Fixed-$mE$ ceiling across all activation ratios, though the residual gap grows at lower ratios (0.005 at 25\% vs.\ 0.020 at 3.13\%, computed from Table~\ref{tab:sparsity_highlight}).
 Sparse upcycling, by contrast, fails to match even the Fixed-$E$ baseline in every setting: the dense$\,\to\,$MoE transition spans too large a capacity gap for CPT to close, confirming the Term~(I) prediction.
 The gap between the two methods widens as the target activation ratio decreases, from 0.026 at 25\% to 0.241 at 3.13\%.
+Stabilized sparse-upcycling variants~\citep{nakamura2025dropupcycling, jiang2025improved} could narrow this gap and are future work.